-So when you're looking for one, take advantage of Aetna's DocFind tool.
-From cost and quality information for in-network providers to candid reviews from real patients, DocFind is a valuable online tool to help you find the right health care solutions.
+So when you're looking for one, be sure to use Provider Finder.
+From cost and quality information for in-network providers to candid reviews from real patients, Provider Finder is a valuable tool to help you find the right health care solutions.